Managing your ADHD symptoms

 1. Submit a note to your prescriber via your MedQare portal requesting a new prescription.
 You will be required to fill out a form to ensure that your address and GP details are up to date.

-2. A prescription will be sent via Royal Mail to our partner pharmacy, the Private Pharmacy Group (PPG), unless you request otherwise.
+2. A prescription will be sent via Royal Mail to our partner pharmacy, The Private Pharmacy (TPP), unless you request otherwise.

 3. The medication will be delivered to your home address by our courier service.